Photo shoot celebrating a special birthday: The BMW M1 Art Car by Andy Warhol

 All photographs Copyright © 2019 Stephan Bauer

 Five photographic artists entered their best shots from the world of BMW classic cars in the “Shootout 2018” competition held on the Instagram social media platform.
-BMW Group Classic joined forces with BMW Culture, BMW Motorsport, BMW M GmbH and BMW subsidiary companies in several international markets for the joint project.
+BMW Group Classic joined forces with BMW Culture, BMW Motorsport, BMW M GmbH, and BMW subsidiary companies in several international markets for the joint project.

-It focused the attention of young target groups on the numerous motor-sport successes and record chases with vehicles and engines from BMW over the past 100 years.
+It focused the attention of young target groups on the numerous motorsport successes and record chases with vehicles and engines from BMW over the past 100 years.
 The prize for the winner was an enthralling photo shoot with a vehicle of their choice from the comprehensive collection of BMW Group Classic.

 The choice of the winner fell on the BMW M1 in the powerful 470 hp racing version produced in conformity with Group 4 regulations.
 40 years ago, this automobile both celebrated its sporting debut in the Procar Series and entered the annals of Pop Art history.

-Against the backdrop of an old factory building in Cologne, Stephan Butler choreographed a spectacular contrast between the brightly coloured Art Car and the dour grey of the abandoned industrial structure.
+Against the backdrop of an old factory building in Cologne, Stephan Bauer choreographed a spectacular contrast between the brightly coloured Art Car and the dour grey of the abandoned industrial structure.
 At a subsequent outdoor session, laser search lights shrouded the BMW M1 in a positively mystical atmosphere.

 In both settings, the Art Car kept emerging from a completely new perspective – and always to perfection.
-The results of the photo shoot are posted on the Facebook page of BMW Group Classic and on the Instagram Account of BMW Group Classic.
+The results of the photo shoot are posted on the Facebook page of BMW Group Classic and on the Instagram account of BMW Group Classic.